Wappworks/sqlite-exporter/README.md

 ## Using sqlite-exporter

 ### Software requirements
-sqlite-exporter requires Java 6 or higher to be installed on the machine
+- Java 6 or higher to be installed on the machine

 ### Launching the application
 From the commandline:

 - Go to the bin subdirectory
 - Run 'java -jar sqlite-exporter.jar'.
 The application window will appear.

 Through the Windows explorer:

 - Double click on 'sqlite-exporter.jar'.
 The application window will appear.

 ### Filtering the export
 The application's export is filtered by setting up a JSON-encoded export configuration file.
 The primary sections are as follows and they are all optional:

 - common: Common configuration settings that apply to all exports
 - xml: XML export specific configuration
 - json: JSON export specific configuration

 Each primary section may include the following configuration options:

 - keys: A JSON-encoded object containing key-value pairs mapping table names to the name of the primary field
 - excludes: A JSON-encoded array containing a list of tables and/or fields to exclude from export

 The following is a sample configuration file which:

 - for all exports,
   - exclude the 'test' table
   - exclude the 'id' field from the 'main' table